 - If there is more than one input file type, just list one of them for now.
 The same applies for the output file type.
-You'll be able to add more file types in the Snakefile based on the existing structure. - Each of these should only consist of lowercase alphanumerical characters or underscores (i.e. no spaces). - module\run\per: Possible values are tumour and sample.
+You'll be able to add more file types in the Snakefile based on the existing structure. - Each of these should only consist of lowercase alphanumerical characters or underscores (i.e. no spaces). - module_run_per: Possible values are tumour and sample.
 This field determines whether the module is intended to be run once per tumour (e.g. variant calling modules) or once per sample regardless of tissue status (e.g. BAM alignment and processing).

-Additional options will be added later, such as tumour\cohort and sample\cohort for level-3 modules (see What Are Modules? for more details).
+Additional options will be added later, such as tumour_cohort and sample_cohort for level-3 modules (see What Are Modules? for more details).

-• seq\type.genome, seq\type.capture, and seq\type.mrna: Possible values are paired, unpaired, and omit.
-These fields determine which sequencing data types (seq\type) are intended as input for the module and whether each seq\type is intended to be run in paired or unpaired mode.
+• seq_type.genome, seq_type.capture, and seq_type.mrna: Possible values are omit, 'unpaired'', matched_only, allow_unmatched, and no_normal, .
+These fields determine which sequencing data types (seq_type) are intended as input for the module and whether each seq_type is intended to be run in paired or unpaired mode, and if in paired mode, whether to allow unmatched pairs.
+Select omit if a seq_type is not applicable for the module or unpaired if you are running the module once per sample.
+For more information on the last three modes, check out the documentation for the oncopipe.generate_pairs() function.
 The fields correspond to whole genome, hybrid capture-based, and RNA sequencing, respectively.
-Select omit if a seq\type is not applicable for the module.